bertofurth/Seagate-Central-Utils/pEmacs/README-pEmacs.md

 which would have gone against the spirit of the project.
 In my view it was a worthwhile tradeoff to make.

+### Optional - Patch for "Save on exit"
+When you try to exit "pe" without saving your work the program will ask you if you really want to exit.
+If you hit "y" then you exit and all your changes are lost.

+The problem with this is that at this point *real* Emacs will ask if you want to save your changes.
+At this point I normally hit "y", then my changes are saved then Emacs quits.

+I constantly found myself exiting "pe" and answering the question as asked by real Emacs, and subsequently losing my work!!

+I wanted to make "pe" more like real Emacs in this regard, so there is another optional patch that will insert a question asking if you want to save your changes before asking if you really want to exit.

+The tradeoff with the patch is that it's a little slower exiting "pe" when you don't want to save your changes than it otherwise would be.

+     patch src/pEmacs/main.c ./0002-pEmacs-Optional-Save-on-exit.patch

 ## Installation
 ### Optional - Create a link from "emacs" to "pe"
 If you are inclined, you can create a symbolic link as follows so that